Buying for baby: what you really need

 Newborn babies need their nappies changing around a dozen times a day, so it is worth stockpiling them.
 At least have enough to get you through the first few days as going to the shops will be the last thing you want to do!
 You will also need wet wipes for cleaning and nappy sacks for disposing of.

 Reusable nappies are also an option rather than disposable, and if this is your preference, have at least 15, so there is no risk of running out.
 Also, you will need a nappy bucket, sterilizer, and nappy liners.
 It is always a good idea to have some disposable nappies to fall back on if washing your reusable ones gets on top of you in the first few weeks.

-You will need feeding equipment depending on if you are breastfeeding or bottle-feeding, or a combination.
+You will need feeding equipment depending on if you are breastfeeding or feeding your baby organic formula, or a combination.
 For breastfeeding, breast pads and nursing bras will come in very useful.
 If you are bottle feeding, then having a few bottles, brushes, and some way of sterilizing your bottles will be needed.

 There are a few options for where your baby will be sleeping, the main choices being a cot, crib, or basket.
 If you choose a cot, you will need blankets, sheets, including a fitted sheet, and a sleeping bag.
 If you prefer a basket or crib, you will need a mattress and three to four blankets and sheets.